MKilani/EgyVoc/README.md

-# EgyVoc : an automatic vocalizer for Ancient Egyptian
+# EgyVoc : an Automatic Vocalizer for Ancient Egyptian

 Version: 0.0.4